When DC announced its plans to reveal The Joker’s true identity, the news divided fans. Here’s who we think The Joker is.

 The theory is plausible and there’s a certain symmetry to three key Batman themes:

 - Tragedy created them.
-Tragedy created Batman, who created the Joker, who created Jason Todd/Red Hood.
+The tragedy created Batman, who created the Joker, who created Jason Todd/Red Hood.
 If none of these tragedies had occurred, none of these men would become who they were.
 They’re brought together by fate and a series of interconnected events.

 - Jason’s life has been one big mystery.
 He never really knew his father, then found out his mother wasn’t his real mother either.
 His history is a bit of blur and not quite certain.
 Remind you of someone?